anbhimi/anbhimi/README.md

 ## Hi 👋

 I am Ananth, a Machine Learning and Deep Learning Enthusiast.
-Currently, I am working as a AI Software Engineer in the field of Data Science and Machine Learning at Delta Airlines.
+Currently, I am working as a AI Software Engineer at Delta Airlines.

 I have been working for 5 years in the field of Machine Learning and Data Science in various roles including Software Engineer, Research Assistant and Data Scientist.